Preserving your Family’s Wealth for future Generations

 As your life changes, so also will your priorities change.
 You should periodically review your estate plan to determine whether it accurately reflects your wishes, or needs adjustment.
 The Law Offices of Daniel J. Cooper can prepare valid amendments to your trust and codicils to your will that reflect changes in your financial situation, marital status, number of children, philanthropic interests and general lifestyle decisions.

-For estate plan services in Southern California, call the Law Offices of Daniel J. Cooper at (949) 859-8456 in Orange County, and at (951) 676-1896 in Riverside County today to schedule a free initial consultation, or contact the firm online.
+For estate plan services in Southern California, call the Law Offices of Daniel J. Cooper at (949) 859-8456 in Orange County, and at (951) 676-1896 in Riverside County today to schedule a consultation, or contact the firm online.